 Donning a Catherine Walker suit, Princess Diana paired it with an unconventional green Hackett waistcoat and surprisingly finished off her look with a bow tie.

 And then there's the Princess's lace and satin number that was truly elegant but with a hint of cheeky playfulness.

-Back in 1990, Princess Diana turned up to Sadlers Wells Theatre In London, wearing a cream lace and satin evening suit.
+Back in 1990, Princess Diana turned up to Sadlers Wells Theatre In London, wearing a tight cream lace and satin evening suit.
 This look featured a skirt and although veered away from her trouser-suit classic style, was still considered a daring look at the time.

 The striking suit, which was by fashion designer Bruce Oldfield, was made up of a strapless cream lace bodycon dress with a scallop edge trim and a figure-hugging button-up cream satin blazer.

 Princess Diana paired the outfit with a pair of slightly-heeled cream pumps and a silk clutch purse, as well as a pearl necklace and big pearl studs.

 Fashion expert Bozena Jankowska states, "She inspired many women to choose the power suit as their way to communicate with the world and it has become the staple of many women’s wardrobes.
 COVID may have made us reassess our wardrobes, but I believe that the timeless, well-made, good-fitting power suit will always have a place in any woman’s wardrobe.”

 Despite her passing, Princess Diana's fashion choices still continue to influence the world as the Princess showed that no matter the style, fashion can be a tool for expression for anyone.

 Miriam worked for woman&home for over five years and previously worked on the women's lifestyle magazines Woman and Woman's Own.

 Fall 2022 fashion trends - everything you need to know